colibris-framework/colibris/README.md

 ## Authorization

-Choose a backend for the authorization by setting the `AUTHORIZATION` variable in `settings.py`.
-By default, it is set to `{}`, allowing everybody to perform any request.
+Choose a backend for the authorization by setting the `AUTHORIZATION` variable in `${PACKAGE}/settings.py`.
+By default, a null backend is used, allowing everybody to perform any request.

 #### Role Backend

-In `settings.py`, set:
+In `${PACKAGE}/settings.py`, set:

     AUTHORIZATION = {
         'backend': 'colibris.authorization.role.RoleBackend',